danmalczyk/kdoc/README.md

 ## KDOC v2 tries to further split Kylo image into separate services

 This is an experimental Kylo deployment, not officially supported.
+This branch is under construction.
+Stack doesn't work so far, there is "Connection refused" in  kylo-services, even though dladmin is logged in.

 The work is based on Keven Wang's Kylo in Docker: https://github.com/keven4ever/kylo_docker